 3. Keep it Cosy

 Despite the soaring temperatures we’ve seen recently, it’s crucially important for older campers to keep warm at night.
 This goes double for people with joint problems, as the cold can wreak havoc with troublesome joints.
 Next on our list of camping tips is: make sure you pack plenty of jumpers, blankets, and a good cosy pair of pyjamas.
 Layers are key!
-It might also be worth bring a hot water bottle or two, which you could fill up with a handy camping stove and kettle.
+It might also be worth bringing a hot water bottle or two, which you could fill up with a handy camping stove and kettle.

 In addition, be sure to zip your tent up fully before you turn in for the night.
 For maximum warmth, your sleeping bag could be a major factor…